Various Artists \ A Young Person's Guide to the Avant-Garde [LTMCD 2569]

 12. Francis Picabia La Nourrice Américaine 3.08

-Born in Paris, Francis Picabia (1879-1953) is another key figure in the development of abstract art and the avant-garde.
+Born in Paris, Francis Picabia (1879-1953) is another key figure in the development of abstract art and the inter-war avant-garde.
 Influenced first by Fauvism and Cubism, he met Marcel Duchamp and Guillaume Apollinaire in 1911, and between 1913 to 1915 made several visits to New York, where he was active in avant-garde circles and took part in the celebrated Armory Show.
 In 1917 Picabia published his first volume of poetry and founded the celebrated avant-garde periodical 391, which ran for 19 (irregular) issues until 1924.
 Other contributors to 391 would include Duchamp, Tzara, Max Ernst, Hans Arp, Robert Desnos, René Magritte, Georges Ribemont-Dessaignes, Edgard Varèse and Max Jacob.

 Picabia continued his involvement in Dada through 1919 both in Zurich and Paris, producing numerous machine drawings as well as two issues of Cannibale (1920).
-So far as is known he composed just one piece of music, an antagonistic piece performed for the first - and last - time at the Festival Dada, the landmark event staged at the prestigious Salle Gaveau, Paris, on 26 May 1920.
+So far as is known he composed just one piece of music, an antagonistic piece performed for the first - and last - time at the Festival Dada, a landmark event staged at the prestigious Salle Gaveau, Paris, on 26 May 1920.
 According to Picabia's then-partner Germaine Everling, his piece La Nourrice Américaine (The American Nurse) consisted simply of "three notes repeated to infinity".
 Probably the motif was probably played by pianist Marguerite Buffet for a few minutes only, since The American Nurse was not mentioned in any contemporary review of the event, despite the presence of numerous reporters.

 Almost certainly, Picabia selected these three notes by chance, and may have been inspired by his friend and future collaborator, Erik Satie.
 Picabia was among the first to co-opt Satie into Dada, and may have been aware of Vexations.
 His playful influence also be inferred from the unsubtle subtitle Musique sodomiste ('sodomist music'), applied just a few weeks after Picabia praised Satie as the originator of Musique d'ameublement ('furniture music') in issue #3 of Der Dada, published in April 1920.
 Another likely inspiration was Duchamp, a friend of Picabia since 1911; inevitably, he must also have discussed music theory with Ribemont-Dessaignes, and perhaps another fellow French expatriate in New York, Edgard Varèse.
 Certainly The American Nurse was intended to provoke rather than to entertain, though whether Picabia's artistic intent was truly serious is more difficult to determine.
 He seems not to have referred to the piece in subsequent writings, and the suspicion remains that the piece was more in the nature of an ironic, nihilistic prank.
 Performed by Peter Beijersbergen van Henegouwen.